 Lucille magnified her main monitor.
 The blue shape had one eye and half a mouth.
 “Debris doesn’t send distress signals.
 That’s one of our own.”

 Twenty mechanics repaired the half-face while another twenty mechanics cut ZAB into two.
 Lucille paced before the head-halves, hands folded behind her.
-“You mean Professor Akayama survived on the Hurricane for twenty years?”
+“You mean Professor Akayama lived on the Hurricane for twenty years?”

 “Or so I estimate,” said the half-face.
 “I can’t imagine she survived the fall back to the planet.”